aselims/sanad/frontend/public/blog/future-of-open-innovation.md

 ### 3. Digital Platforms

-Platforms like Saned are making it easier to find partners, manage collaborations, and scale successful innovations across different contexts.
+Platforms like Collopi are making it easier to find partners, manage collaborations, and scale successful innovations across different contexts.

 ### 4. Focus on Impact